Lips of an Angel

-"Lips of an Angel" is a song by American rock band Hinder, produced and co-written by Brian Howes and Joseph Lombardo.
-It was released in July 2006 as the second single from their 2005 debut album, Extreme Behavior.
-It was their breakthrough hit, charting within the top ten on several US Billboard genre charts, reaching number three on the all-genre Billboard Hot 100, and peaking at number one in Australia and New Zealand.
+"Lips of an Angel" is a song by American rock band Hinder, co-written by the band and Brian Howes, who also produced the track.
+It was released in April 2006 as the second single from their 2005 debut album, Extreme Behavior.
+The power ballad was their breakthrough hit, charting within the top ten on several US Billboard genre charts, reaching number three on the all-genre Billboard Hot 100, and peaking at number one in Australia and New Zealand.
 It has sold 3.6 million copies in the US as of January 2015, making it one of the most downloaded rock songs.

-Jack Ingram released a cover of the song in 2006, which reached number 16 on the Billboard Hot Country Songs chart.
+Country music artist Jack Ingram released a cover of the song in 2006 that peaked at number 16 on the Billboard Hot Country Songs chart and number 77 on the Billboard Hot 100.

 Content

 The lyrics deal with the singer describing his feelings when his favored girlfriend from his past calls late at night, somewhat pleasantly interrupting his current relationship.
 More than once, a reference to the call being secret is made, and the singer expresses concern of a fight ensuing as a result.
 The song concludes just as it began, with the singer questioning to why she is calling so late.
-However, at the end, it is less literal and more figurative, with the underlying meaning of "so late" not at night, but too late in life, perhaps adding an element of sadness to the song, as it ends with the plot unresolved.
+However, at the end, it is less literal and more figurative, with the underlying meaning of "so late" not at night, but too late in life, adding an element of gravitas to the song, as it ends with the plot unresolved.

 Drummer Cody Hanson said the lyrics were based on an experience singer Austin John Winkler had:

 Chart performance

 The song experienced the most success in Australia.
 On the chart date of February 4, 2007, the song debuted atop Australia's ARIA Singles Chart, replacing Evermore's "Light Surrounding You" and keeping the peak position for seven weeks before being replaced by "Straight Lines" by Silverchair.
 On February 12, it reached the top spot on New Zealand's RIANZ Singles Chart and stayed there for one more week before being dethroned by "This Ain't a Scene, It's an Arms Race" by Fall Out Boy.
 In the United States, the song reached number one on the Billboard Pop 100 and Mainstream Top 40 charts, and number three on the Billboard Hot 100 and Mainstream Rock Tracks charts, in November 2006.
-It was also their only top-ten single on the Modern Rock Tracks (now Alternative Songs) chart, reaching number eight.
+It was also their only top-10 single on the Modern Rock Tracks chart, reaching number eight.
 Elsewhere, the song had limited chart success and remains Hinder's only hit in most countries in which it charted.